Coppernic/coppernic.github.io-old/products/idplatform.md

 #### Samples

-Samples are hosted on [gitlab](https://gitlab.com/Coppernic/idplatform/).
+Samples are hosted on [gitlab](https://gitlab.com/Coppernic/idplatform/) but access is protected.

-You need to have access granted by Coppernic team.
+If you got a 404 error, you will need to have access granted by Coppernic team.
 Please ask [support](https://support.coppernic.fr/index.php) from our ticketing tool or send an email to [support@coppernic.fr](mailto://support@coppernic.fr).